cefn/watchable/apps/counter-dom-tiny/README.md

-This Counter app is identical to the other ones, but here we have tuned it for the tiniest possible bundle.
+This Counter app is identical to the other ones, but tuned for the tiniest possible bundle.

-- We no longer use the promise support of a `@lauf/store-follow` queue.
-We use watcher callbacks instead.
-- We include no polyfills for legacy browsers or module preload
-- We use `terser` instead of `esbuild` for minification

 The result is a bundle of just 406 bytes combining the fully reactive `@lauf/store` state library and the app logic.

+- Like all counter-dom-\* apps this uses the dom directly, avoiding the (~45k gzip) overhead of React
+- It doesn't use the promise support of a `@lauf/store-follow` queue.
+It uses watcher callbacks instead.
+- It includes no polyfills for legacy browsers or module preload
+- It uses `terser` instead of `esbuild` for minification

 ```
 npm run build